frankj-rpi/Scored-semantic-alignment-via-OWL-DL-semantics-on-the-GPU-/docs/semantics.md

 In particular, the repo's intended positive claim is:

-- complete OWL 2 EL reasoning in the validated EL execution path
+- complete OWL 2 EL reasoning in the validated EL execution path, according to the OWL 2 EL [specification](https://www.w3.org/TR/owl2-profiles/#Feature_Overview) and [semantics](https://www.w3.org/TR/owl2-direct-semantics/).
 - agreement with ELK on the tested OWL2Bench runs
-- additional native support for some equality- and preprocessing-related effects that classical ELK-style comparisons do not always foreground
+- additional native support for equality-related reasoning that classical ELK-style comparisons do not always foreground.
+In our testing, GPU-EL-full matched the  inferences made by openllet test cases within OWL EL, and on owl2bench/randomly generated graphs.
+GPU-EL and GPU-EL-Lite have lighted equality reasoning that does not always match openllet.

 ### `gpu-dl`

 `gpu-dl` is best described as: